-Here are some of my favorite travel quotes from the eloquent master traveler and chef Anthony Bourdain.
+Here are some of the best travel quotes from the ultimate enthusiast, brave traveler, and master chef - the beloved Anthony Bourdain.

 "Travel is about the gorgeous feeling of teetering in the unknown."